Free Space – A Case Study of Red and Blue in Rijeka

 Partners: Institut Pierre Werner, LUCA Luxembourg Center for Architecture, Kasemattentheater - Centre Grand-Ducal d'Art Dramatique asbl and University of Luxembourg

-Program is realized in the framework of Freiraum project of Goethe-Institut
+Programme is realised in the framework of Freiraum project of Goethe-Institut

 Sur archiduc.lu, nous utilisons des cookies pour mémoriser vos préférences, gérer la publicité, vous proposer des contenus toujours plus pertinents selon vos centres d’intérêt et améliorer sans cesse votre expérience utilisateur.
 En poursuivant votre navigation, vous acceptez l’utilisation de ces cookies.
 Pour en savoir plus, nous vous invitons à consulter notre Politique de protection des données.Fermer